 1. Do you like the work, culture, and general atmosphere?

 4. Do you get a good feel about the place and people?
-Instinct is very important in this case.
+Instinct is very important in this case & may outweigh most other things!

-5. Is the location, stability, and company’s reputation in line with your needs?
+5. Is the money and benefits in line with market rates for your skills & expertise?

 Please note that money is only one aspect of the evaluation process.
 There are many factors to take into consideration before making a final decision.